-A review of TDEC's Department of Natural Areas (DNA) threatened and endangered species list identified six threatened, three endangered, and eight species of special concern that have the potential to occur in Obion and Weakley Counties (TDEC, 2020b).
+A review of the Tennessee Department of Environment and Conservation's (TDEC) Department of Natural Areas (DNA) threatened and endangered species list identified six threatened, three endangered, and eight species of special concern that have the potential to occur in Obion and Weakley Counties (TDEC, 2020b).
 Refer to the table below for the list of species, their protection classification, their listing status, a summary of their habitat requirements, their potential for occurrence within the Project Area.